Roxie-32/laravel-notifications/README.md

     protected $guarded = [];
 ```

-Then, update the `up()` method of the *create_deposits_table.php* migration file with details of the deposit to be stored as in the example below:
+Then, update the `up()` method in the *create_deposits_table.php* migration file with deposit details to be stored as in the example below:

 ```php
         public function up()